qmacro/teched-jq-talk/README.md

 ## Introduction

 JSON is everywhere.
 Configuration, output from countless tools & APIs, and more.
-It's a well defined and well understood data interchange format, with a limited number of valid types and values (described in [Introducing JSON](https://www.json.org/json-en.html)), and in particular the `object` and `array` types in combination make it easy to represent both simple and complex data structures.
+It's a well defined and well understood data interchange format, with a small but perfectly formed number of valid types and values (described in [Introducing JSON](https://www.json.org/json-en.html)), and in particular the `object` and `array` types in combination make it easy to represent both simple and complex data structures.

 Not only that, but it's supported by many systems and languages, either natively or by means of libraries.

-While it's straightforward to parse JSON in a script written in the language of your choice, there's a lot of costly ceremony getting the JSON to the script.
+While it's straightforward to parse JSON in a script written in the language of your choice, there's a lot of costly ceremony getting the JSON into the script.

 Typically one might retrieve the JSON first and write it to a file.
 And then in a second step one would run the script to read in the file and parse the contents.